eead-csic-compbio/scripting_linux_shell/session1.md

 -rw-r--r-- 1 osboxes osboxes    0 sep 15 11:42 SETUP
 ```

-We are not going in depth with all the info here.
-First you get a line with the total size of the directory in bytes, and then one line per file or directory.
-Each of these lines show, from left to right, the permissions (e.g. `drwxr-xr-x`), number of hard links, owner user name, owner group name, file size in bytes, date and time of last modification and the file or directory name.
+Besides the contents of the directory as a list, you obtain several fields for each of the files.
+We are not going into details with all them here.
+First you get a line with the total size of the directory in bytes (`total 12` in this example) Then one line per file or directory.
+Each of these lines show, from left to right:
+- The type of file it is (in our example, a `d` for directories, a `-` for regular files)
+- The permissions (e.g. `rwxr-xr-x`) of the file
+- Number of hard links (don't mind about this now)
+- User name of the user which *owns* the file (`osboxes` is our user name)
+- Group name of the group which *owns* the file (`osboxes` is also our user group).
+- File size in bytes.
+Note that empty files have `0` size, whereas empty directories have a size of `4096` bytes.
+- Date and time of last modification.
+- The file or directory name.

 Note that you don't need to be in a specific directory to list its contents.
 You can specify the *path* of the directory to be listed as an argument of the `ls` command.
 For example, to show the contents of the *home* directory: